 An urgent, funny, shocking, and impassioned memoir by the winner of the Spectrum Art Prize 2018, How To Be Autistic by Charlotte Amelia Poe presents the rarely shown point of view of someone living with autism.

-Poe’s voice is confident, moving and often funny, as she reveals to us a very personal account of autism, mental illness, gender and sexual identity.
+Poe’s voice is confident, moving and often funny, as they reveal to us a very personal account of autism, mental illness, gender and sexual identity.

-For Charlotte, autism is a fundamental aspect of her identity and art.
-She addresses her reader in a voice that is direct, sharply clever and ironic.
-She witnesses her own behaviour with a wry humour as she sympathises with those who care for her, yet all the while challenging the neurotypical narratives of autism as something to be ‘fixed’.
+For Charlotte, autism is a fundamental aspect of their identity and art.
+They address the reader in a voice that is direct, sharply clever and ironic.
+They witness their own behaviour with a wry humour as they sympathises with those who care for them, yet all the while challenging the neurotypical narratives of autism as something to be ‘fixed’.

 ‘I wanted to show the side of autism that you don’t find in books and on Facebook.
 My story is about survival, fear and, finally, hope.
 There will be parts that make you want to cover your eyes, but I beg you to read on, because if I can change just one person’s perceptions, if I can help one person with autism feel like they’re less alone, then this will all be worth it.’